 American shad and striped bass stocks had good spawns in the Potomac during 2017.
 Maryland’s annual young-of-the-year survey consists of seine net hauls at 22 locations around the Maryland portion of the Chesapeake Bay to gauge how many fish were hatched after the springtime spawn.
 The survey is an important tool in measuring the health of Chesapeake Bay and tidal river fisheries.

-This year’s survey showed strong numbers for both striped bass and American shad.
+This year’s survey showed encouraging numbers for both striped bass and American shad.
 Many areas of the bay contributed to the striped bass number, while American shad reproduction came almost entirely from the Potomac.

 Overall, bay-wide numbers for both the species were improved over a poor 2016.
 Maryland Department of Natural Resources Fisheries Biologist and manager of the young-of-year survey Eric Durrell noted that spring weather conditions, including river flow, water temperature, and other factors heavily influence the success of migratory fish species such as the striped bass and shad.
 The fish time their runs upriver based on these conditions, which give the eggs and larvae the best environmental conditions for success.